isaychris/gpx-streetview-imager/README.md

 # gpx-streetview-imager
-This python script will pull google street images along a given path specified by a .gpx file
+This python script will pull google street images along a given path specified by a .gpx file.

 ![Image](https://i.imgur.com/DJVnF7e.png)

+The ```/other``` folder contains scripts to rename and remove invalid image files.

 # Prerequisites
 - Python 2